 The idea behind the provision, outlined in Section 2713 of the federal Public Health Services Act, is that having insurers pay for every dollar spent on high-value preventive services will reduce overall U.S. expenditures on health care.

-A panel at the Institute of Medicine, a government advisory board, recommended that HHS Secretary Kathleen Sebelius put contraceptive services in the basic preventive services package.
+The HHS Health Resources and Services Administration (HRSA) recommended that HHS Secretary Kathleen Sebelius put contraceptive services in the basic preventive services package.
 Sebelius added a contraceptive coverage mandate to the package in February 2012.

 The mandate does not include coverage for surgical abortions, but it does include coverage for birth control pills, birth control devices and the "morning after pill," which can end newly established pregnancies.